Asymptotic covariances for functionals of weakly stationary random fields: Non-linear functionals of stationary Gaussian fields

 which is (\ref{bmcov}).
 Moreover, Theorem \ref{thm:BM} (and its multi-dimensional generalizations) ensure Gaussian fluctuations, which are not guaranteed by Theorem \ref{isoasymptotics}.
 Nevertheless, our Theorem \ref{isoasymptotics} allows to obtain the asymptotic covariances (\ref{nonbmcov}) in many other situations (see e.g. Example \ref{Berry4} and \ref{Berry3}), whenever (\ref{rv}) holds with $\alpha=0$, i.e. $w_t$ is slowly varying.

-Conversely, if $\sigma^2=0$, (\ref{bmcov}) and (\ref{bmeq}) only imply that $t^{d/2}$ is not the correct normalization if we hope in a non-degenerate limit in distribution.
-In this situation (\ref{rv}) with $\alpha=0$ is impossible, but could hold with $\alpha\in(-1,0)$, allowing us to apply Theorem \ref{isoasymptotics}.
+Conversely, if $\sigma^2=0$, (\ref{bmcov}) and (\ref{bmeq}) only imply that $t^{d/2}$ is not the correct normalization if we hope in a non-degenerate limit in distribution (see also the discussion in Section \ref{secmotex}).
+However, $w_t$ could be regularly varying, allowing us to apply Theorem \ref{isoasymptotics}.
 This is exactly what happens in the following example.

 \begin{example}{\textbf{(Breuer-Major case, $\mathbf{\sigma^2=0}$.)}} Fix $d=1$, consider a fractional Brownian motion $(W_x^H)_{x\in\R}$ with Hurst index $H\in(0,1/2)$ and recall its covariance structure